MylaDalanon/App-Dev/README.md

 19. Chuku Modu as Gabriel Santiago
 20. Shelby Flannery as Hope Diyoza
 > Summary
 > Set 97 years after a nuclear war destroyed civilization, when a spaceship housing humanity's lone survivors sends 100 juvenile delinquents back to Earth, hoping to repopulate the planet.
+The series is set 97 years after a devastating nuclear war wiped out almost all life on Earth.
+The only known survivors are the residents of twelve space stations in Earth's orbit prior to the war.
+The space stations banded together to form a single massive station named "The Ark", where about 2,400 people live.
+Resources are scarce and all crimes no matter their nature or severity are punishable by death ("floating") unless the perpetrator is under 18 years of age.
+After the Ark's life support systems are found to be critically failing, one hundred juvenile prisoners are declared "expendable" and sent to the surface in a last ditch attempt to determine if Earth is habitable again.
 > [The 100(The Hundred0](https://www.example.com)(https://www.rottentomatoes.com/tv/the_100)))